 The Act contains provisions outlining the labour relations rights and responsibilities of employers, trade unions, and employees.
 The Act guarantees employees the right to seek collective bargaining with their employers and establishes a framework for employees to make this choice freely.
-The Act confers on the Board authority over many important aspects of labour relations, including certification of unions to represent employees, revocation of certification upon application by interested parties where certified unions no longer have the support of a majority of bargaining unit members, unfair labour practices, successor rights determinations, common employer applications, first collective agreement applications, duty of fair representation complaints, discriminatory action under the Occupational Health and Safety Act, and appeals of labour standards determinations under the Public Service Collective Bargaining Act.
+The Act confers on the Board authority over many important aspects of labour relations, including certification of unions to represent employees, revocation of certification upon application by interested parties where certified unions no longer have the support of a majority of bargaining unit members, unfair labour practices, successor rights determinations, common employer applications, first collective agreement applications, duty of fair representation complaints, discriminatory action under the Occupational Health and Safety Act, and appeals of labour standards determinations among others.
+Authority is also conferred on the Board for essential employee declarations under the Public Service Collective Bargaining Act.
 The Board has exclusive authority to exercise the power conferred upon it and to determine its own practices and procedures, and to make rules prescribing the procedures to be followed in respect to the administrative functions of the Board.